Road runway: Design

 The road runways are typically 2 to 3.5 km straight sections of the road or highway, where any central reservation is made of crash barriers that can be removed quickly (in order to allow aeroplanes to use the whole width of the road).
 Other features of an airbase (taxiways, aircraft parking aprons) may also be built.
 The road will need a thicker-than-normal surface and a solid concrete base.
 The specialised equipment of a typical airfield are stored somewhere nearby, and only moved to the road runway when airfield operations start.
 The road runways can be converted from motorways to airbases typically within 24-to-48 hours.
 The road would need to be swept to remove any FOD debris before use by aircraft.
 Road runways can however also be quite small; the short runways built in the Swedish Bas 90 system are commonly only 800 m in length.
 The STOL-capability of the Viggen and Gripen allowed for such short runways.
 In the case of Finnish road airbases, the space needed for landing aircraft is reduced by means of a wire, similar to the CATOBAR system used on some aircraft carriers.

 Around the world

 A number of countries around the world utilise the strategy of highways constructed to double as auxiliary runways for nearby airbases in the event of war.

 Australia

-A sign on the Eyre Highway in Australia indicating that an Royal Flying Doctor Service (RFDS) emergency airstrip is ahead; there are four such strips on the highway.
+A sign on the Eyre Highway in Australia indicating that a Royal Flying Doctor Service (RFDS) emergency airstrip is ahead; there are four such strips on the highway.

 While not designed for military use, in outback Australia, some sections of highway are maintained as emergency runways for use by the Royal Flying Doctor Service (RFDS).